Zadigo/myblindtest/README.md

 * 🏆 Customizable Gameplay: Players can adjust settings such as difficulty and genre.

-## Models Overview
+## Django - Models Overview

 ### Artist

 * Stores artist information, including their name, Spotify ID, genre, and avatar.
 * Example Fields:
 * name, spotify_id, genre, spotify_avatar, created_on.

 ### Song

 * Represents individual songs with metadata such as artist, genre, YouTube video ID, and difficulty level.
 * Features properties like enriched, youtube_watch_link, and period for enhanced functionality.
 * Supports subcategories through proxy models (PopSong, RapSong, RnBSong).

+## Django

-### SongConsumer
+### AdminConsumer

-* A WebSocket consumer for managing game interactions in real-time.
+The `AdminConsumer` is the endpoint used by the admin interface to manage the game.
+It handles WebSocket connections and facilitates real-time communication between the admin and the game instances.

 * Core Features:
-    * Dynamic song fetching based on difficulty and genre.
+    * Dynamic song fetching based on difficulty and genre
-    * Randomized song selection while avoiding duplicates.
+    * Randomized song selection while avoiding duplicates
-    * Sends game events like starting the game and fetching songs.
+    * Sends game events like starting the game and fetching songs

+### PlayerConsumer 👩🏻‍💻

+The `PlayerConsumer` on the other hand is used by players to connect to the game via their smartphones.
+It manages WebSocket connections for player interactions.

-This project combines Django’s robust database management with Daphne’s real-time capabilities, creating an engaging and seamless music experience. 🎉
+This project combines Django’s robust database management with Daphne’s real-time capabilities, creating an engaging and seamless music experience.

 https://vuejsexamples.com/one-time-passcode-input-for-vue/
 https://vuejsexamples.com/page-speed-dev-simplifying-web-performance-sharing/